Page last updated:

 This topic describes the Loggregator architecture and components.
 It also describes the Pivotal Platform components that send BOSH-reported VM metrics to Loggregator.

 Loggregator gathers and streams logs and metrics from user apps in a Pivotal Platform deployment.
 It also gathers and streams metrics from Pivotal Platform components and health metrics from BOSH-deployed VMs.
 Loggregator allows you to view these logs and metrics through the Loggregator CLI plugins or through a third-party service.
-For more information, see loggregator in GitHub.
+For more information, see the Loggregator repository on GitHub.

 Loggregator architecture includes components for collecting, storing, and forwarding logs and metrics.